crcn/mesh-mongodb/README.md

 #### db mongodb(host)

-creates a local crudelt database
+creates a local meshelt database

 - `options` - options for the local db
   - `name` - name of db (optional)